melt-umn/ableC-lvars/README.md

 + Can't really fix with concrete syntax-- would it work to copy previous get lines after each put?
 Maybe not, since could still be scheduled in wrong order.
 Somehow keep track of all local gets within a function, and repeat them after each put?
 Or only allow gets into global variables, and have user provide a function that executes all possible gets (kind of gross)?
 Maybe for now should error out in case of invalid get, to preserve quasi-determinism?

++ Lvar needs to know its threshold, so that both puts and gets can access the information

 ### Less urgent:

 + Add freezing examples